Winter is upon us and it brings changes to the skincare routine.

 12. Don’t forget a good sunscreen

 Until I found this company, putting on my mineral sunscreen was a chore: the sunscreens were pasty and not easily spreadable.
-And since I did not want to use chemical sunscreens, I often went without (bad idea!)
+And since I did not want to use chemical sunscreens, I often went without (a bad idea!)

 Facial Sunscreen – SPF 20 – $16.99